hashbangcode/vlad-docs/usage/variables.md

 __boxname__

 The name of the box that will be used by Vagrant to label the box inside your virtual machine manager of choice.
-This will be translated to boxname + "_vlad" in said virtual box manager.
+This value should only contain letters, numbers, hyphens or dots.
+The VM will appear as `boxname` + "_vlad" in your chosen virtual machine manager.

 default value: "vlad"